Malcolm X at Sidi Gaber (short story)

 Mahfouz smiled and said, “Shukran.”
 He leaned his face against the window, his gaze falling on a group of shoeshine boys exchanging jokes and sharing a laugh before parting ways to tout for customers with their boxes slung over their shoulders.

-In the taxi on the way to the airport, Malcolm looked out at the dusty sky but his thoughts kept shifting back to Mahfouz.
-He smiled to himself and added a line at the end of Mahfouz’s note, “Shukran.
+In the taxi on his way to the airport, Malcolm looked out at the dusty sky, but his thoughts kept shifting back to Mahfouz.
+He smiled to himself, took out his pen, and added a line at the end of Mahfouz’s note: “Shukran.
 And above all else, Alhamdulillah.”

 عمرو علي.. الفلسفة أم العلوم.. وأحاديث المقاهي و”أجنحة إيكاروس” جزء من تبسيطها